An Amazing Awesome Weekend in Old Saint Augustine

 Take some time to wander around this massive fort that overlooks the sea on the St. Augustine coast.
 Walkthrough the numerous rooms that were once home to war soldiers and prisoners.

-Out on the large interior courtyard, you’ll see the gun deck and enjoy magnificent views of the city.
-On Fridays, Saturdays, and Sundays, there are often historic weapon demonstrations, though you’ll want to check in advance before you go for times.
+Out on the large interior courtyard, you’ll see the gun deck and enjoy magnificent views of St. Augustine.
+Friday, Saturday, and Sunday are the days for historic weapon demonstrations, though you’ll want to check before you go for times.
 Park Rangers and Volunteers in period dress are happy to answer your questions and share stories about the life of the colonists who once lived here.
 The fort is a National Monument and part of the National Park Service.
 Stay for a canon and weapons demonstration at the top of the fort.
-You will hear the cannonballs fly and be a part of reenactments.

 Ripley’s Believe It or Not Museum